ABOUT • VISITOR INFO • PROGRAMS • NEWS • PHASE I • PHASE II • SUPPORT

-True to Chinese garden tradition, the design of the garden respects the existing landscape of the site.
-Chinese architecture and rocks from Lake Tai, placed around the water’s edge, balance native features such as the Californian oaks.
+In the garden, Chinese architecture and rocks from Lake Tai, placed around the water’s edge, balance native features such as the Californian oaks.
 Sheltering woods were left undisturbed and a man-made lake stands in the same deep spot where once water naturally collected after heavy rains.

 Architectural features both compose views and become an aspect of those views.
 Intricate lattice and shaped doorways frame various scenes and generate anticipation as the garden is slowly revealed.
 Visitors stroll down patterned pathways and across bridges with hand carved decoration.
 Carvings of bamboo, pine, and plum, symbols of fortitude, integrity, and resilience, adorn the ceiling of the “Pavilion of the Three Friends” (San You Ge 三友閣) near a grove where all three of these plants grow.